BradPeng/adventure-platforming-game/README.md

 # adventure-platforming-game
 This is a small proof-of-concept game I build using the Game Maker Studio 2 and the Game Maker Language.

-The Project can be run using on Windows by downloading the **AdventurePlatformerWindows.zip**, extracting the files, and running **AdventurePlatoformer.exe**
+The Project can be run using on Windows by downloading the **AdventurePlatformerWindows.zip**, extracting the files, and running **AdventurePlatoformer.exe**.
+Alternatively, you can play a web version of the game here (you may need to zoom out the window): https://bradpeng.ca/adventureplatformer/game.html

 # Basic Controls